 Many purely cosmetic or luxury modifications can be covered by a range of insurers, but you might need to find a specialist high-performance vehicle insurer to cover performance-enhancing modifications, or anything that affects your car’s handling.
 Naturally, modifications must be legal in order to get them insured and included in the car’s value.

-What high-performance insurance covers
+What does high-performance insurance cover?

 High-performance coverage provides a range of benefits that you’re often unable to find with standard policies.